ark-aces/aces-ethereum-ark-channel-service/README.md

-# aces-service-btc-ark-channel
+# aces-service-eth-ark-channel

-ACES BTC to ARK transfer channel service
+ACES ETH to ARK transfer channel service

 ## Using Service